 Stopped in My Tracks

-I still can vividly remember being in midst of all this magic baking Christmas cookies and stopping in my tracks December 14, 2012.
+I still can vividly remember being in midst of all these magic baking Christmas cookies and stopping in my tracks on December 14, 2012.
 My children were at school.
 My youngest was in Kindergarten and I could not stop crying as the news unfolded thinking these children were his age.
 That day when I picked him up I hugged him a little tighter as I hid my tears.
 I had the luxury of picking him up when there were families that did not.
 And I knew that I couldn’t treat this tragedy as just another news story.
 Something changed inside me forever.
 It wasn’t just another news story.
 It was so much more.

 I couldn’t help to think of the families whose daily lives would never be the same, nor would their holiday celebrations.
 While I knew that I couldn’t change their pain, I could take action so others might be spared.
 I was committed to looking for what could be done to prevent another tragedy.
 That’s how I found Sandy Hook Promise.
 I proceeded to make the Sandy Hook Promise, a promise to help protect children from gun violence.
 As the newly formed Sandy Hook Promise Organization evolved, so did my involvement.